petethepig/petethepig.github.io/_posts/2014-06-20-automating-fonts-conversion.md

 - fonts
 ---

-Have you ever thouhgt of automating the process of converting regular fonts to webfonts?
-If the answer is yes, or you just curious now, go ahead, read this post.
+Have you ever thought of automating the process of converting regular fonts to webfonts?

-I build a simple command line client for the popular Font Squirrel font-face generator.
+Just for you I build a simple command line client for the popular Font Squirrel font-face generator.
 I called it Marmot, and here's what it can do:

 {% highlight bash  %}